 This post is also available in: Español (Spanish)

-It is a medium sized tree or large shrub of varied height and spread in habitat.
-Depending upon the site; it may reach 30-40 feet in height and a 10-20 feet spread.
-Pond Apple is related to the sweetsop, soursop and custard apple, all grown in the tropics for fruit.
+It is a medium-sized tree or large shrub of varied height and spread.
+Depending upon the site; it may reach 30 to 40 feet (12.19 m) in height and 10 to 20 feet (6.1 m) spread.
+Pond Apple is related to the sweetsop, soursop, and custard apple.
+They are all grown in the tropics for fruit.